hexagonforce/thesis-sdn-qos/README.md

 - `ovs_qosgenerator`
 - `hosts`

-`scripts/custom/node_connections.py` and `scripts/custom/nodes_config.py` is supposed to provide information about how the nodes are connected, however, they are not used in Regencia's tests.
+`scripts/custom/node_connections.py` and `scripts/custom/nodes_config.py` is supposed to provide information about how the nodes are connected, however, I have no idea what they do.

 # Using the test framework
 Remember to change the directories for `measure/run-ipstat.sh`.